azukaar/cosmos-casaos-store/readme.md

 # How to use

-Go to your CasaOS dashboard, click on the marketplace, then sources, and add the following URL to the app store URL input box:
+Go to your Cosmos dashboard, click on the marketplace, then sources, and add the following URL to the app store URL input box:

 ```
 https://azukaar.github.io/cosmos-casaos-store/index.json